Skip to main content

 Methods of assessment:

 Internal Assessment: Students will sit three School examinations.
 Approximately 20 experiments are performed, written up and marked during each year.
 Practical design and data analysis examinations are undertaken each term and contribute towards the examination mark awarded each term.
-Formative assessments are sat in each part of the course.
+Formative assessments are sat in each part of the course to provide regular feedback on progress.

-External Assessment: Students are prepared for the Cambridge Advanced Level examination (Syllabus 9702 A2).
-The Cambridge A2 examination format is:
+External Assessment: Students are prepared for the Cambridge Advanced Level examination (Syllabus 9702).
+The Cambridge A Level examination format is:

 Note: Marks from Cambridge AS examinations contribute 50% to the final A Level mark.
-It is possible to resit the Cambridge AS examinations in the May/June Examination Series of Form 7 to try to improve marks but most A2 classes only teach the A2 course to students so self-study for the examination is required.
+It is possible to resit the Cambridge AS examinations in the May/June Examination Series of Form 7 to try to improve marks but most A Level classes only teach the A Level course to students so self-study for the examination is required.
 Students cannot sit single papers on either the first occasion or for resit purposes.

 Special equipment and costs: Hardcover lab book required.
-Theory and question workbook at $20.
+Theory, practical and question workbooks costs $20 for the year.

 If you have any questions, please feel free to contact our staff today.